 Overnight oats are healthy because the primary ingredient is oatmeal.
 That matters because oats are a gluten-free grain full of minerals and other important phytonutrients, such as fiber.
-Including oats in your diet has lots of benefits.
+Including oats in your diet offers a lot of nutrition.

 Each 1/2 cup serving of rolled oats delivers 2 grams of fiber and 3 grams of protein.
 You’ll also benefit from calcium and iron from oatmeal.

 Is Oatmeal Good for Weight Loss?

 Oatmeal recipes have lots of fiber which can help keep you feeling fuller for longer and can help with improved digestion as well.
-Studies have shown that including oatmeal in your diet is good for weight loss because it helps you sustain the feeling of being full for a longer period of time.
+Including oatmeal in your diet can be good for weight loss because it helps you sustain the feeling of being full for a longer period of time.

 There are other ways besides overnight oatmeal to include oatmeal in your diet whether for dinner, lunch, or breakfast.
 For example, here are some of my favorite recipes that use oatmeal:

 - I even use oats as a thickener and a binder in my Sweet Potato Black Bean Burgers.